What is AJI-NO-MOTO® and how is it made?

 What is AJI-NO-MOTO®?

-A popular seasoning and flavor enhancer, AJI-NO-MOTO®, an MSG (monosodium glutamate) product, is the purest form of umami, the fifth taste.
+A popular seasoning and flavor enhancer, AJI-NO-MOTO®, an MSG (monosodium glutamate) product, is the purest form of umami, the fifth taste, altogether different from sweet, salty, sour and bitter.
 AJI-NO-MOTO® is widely used to intensify and enhance umami flavors in sauces, broths, soups and many more foods.
-Extensive scientific research has confirmed AJI-NO-MOTO® is safe for consumption, and because it contains one-third the amount of sodium as table salt, it can be used as a partial replacement for salt to reduce sodium in food while still enhancing flavor.
+It can also be considered a healthy alternative to table salt, containing just one-third the sodium.
+AJI-NO-MOTO® is used around the world to bring out the delicious flavor of foods.

 The Ajinomoto Group has produced the odorless white crystalline powder known as AJI-NO-MOTO® for over a century, and today it is found in kitchen cupboards worldwide.

 AJI-NO-MOTO®, monosodium glutamate, is the sodium salt of glutamic acid, one of the most common naturally occurring amino acids.
 Glutamic acid is produced in abundance in our bodies and found in many foods we eat every day, including meat, fish, eggs and dairy products, as well as tomatoes, corn and nuts.
 The proteins that make up about 20% of our body weight are made up of amino acids such as glutamic acid.
 Glutamic acid constitutes about 2% of our human body weight.
 When a protein containing glutamic acid is broken down, for example through fermentation, it becomes glutamate.
 Glutamate activates our taste receptors, eliciting the delicious savory taste known as umami.
 AJI-NO-MOTO® doesn’t taste salty and salt is not used in making it.
 The sodium in AJI-NO-MOTO® is sodium glutamate and sodium ribonucleotide, not salt (NaCl).